2018 San Francisco 49ers season

 The 2018 season was the San Francisco 49ers' 69th in the National Football League (NFL), their 73rd overall, their fifth playing their home games at Levi's Stadium and their second under the head coach/general manager tandem of Kyle Shanahan and John Lynch.

-After finishing 6–10 from an 0–9 start the previous year, the 49ers were looking to improve from that record and make the playoffs for the first time since 2013.
+After finishing 6–10 from an 0–9 start the previous year, the 49ers entered the season with high expectations and looked to make the playoffs for the first time since 2013.
 However, the 49ers' season ended with a record of 4–12 and were plagued by multiple season-ending injuries, including running back Jerick McKinnon tearing his ACL in training camp and quarterback Jimmy Garoppolo tearing his ACL in Week 3 against the Kansas City Chiefs.
 The 49ers were eliminated from playoff contention following a Week 13 loss to the Seattle Seahawks.
 In Week 15, however, the 49ers upset the Seahawks 26–23 in overtime at home, snapping the 49ers' 10–game losing streak to them that dated back to the 2013 NFC Championship Game.
 The win also stopped the Seahawks from clinching a playoff spot that week.
 The 49ers failed to improve on their 6–10 record from last year.
 The 49ers also went 0–8 on the road for the first time since 1979.

 The 49ers defense would also go on to set multiple NFL records for futility.
 During the entire 16 game schedule of the 2018 NFL season, the 49ers defense would accumulate just two interceptions, breaking the previous mark of three.
 Incredibly, that included strike shortened NFL seasons.
 Putting that into perspective, a total of 40 different players throughout the league would go on to have more interceptions than the entire 49ers team.
 The 49ers would also have just seven total takeaways on the season, smashing the previous record of 11.
+Both records would stand until 2025, when the New York Jets would surpass both marks with zero interceptions and four turnovers in an even longer 17-game regular season.
 The 49ers were also last in the league with a −25 turnover differential, the worst mark since 2008.

 The 2018 49ers would go on to set one more notable "futility" mark after the team went 8–0 to start the following season, thus giving the 2018 49ers the worst record in NFL history of any team that went on to go undefeated that far into the following season.